facn2/Roya/README.md

 ## User Journey
-As a user who wants objective information about my cognitive functioning and emotional disposition, I want to...
+As a user who wants unbiased information about my cognitive functioning and emotional disposition, I want to...

-+ Play a series of short, interactive games
++ Play short, interactive games
-+ See immediate feedback displaying attributes
++ See some immediate analysis based on how I played the game
-+ See my results in a visual form, where it can be contrasted to a larger population pool
++ After finishing all required games, see a list of assessed traits
++ List degrees/careers that best matches my strengths and weaknesses

 ## URL for website
 https://facn2.github.io/neuro-games/